Kostr0min/WebPlots/README.md

 Be aware that docker containers are configured with the local MySQL server in mind.
 If you want to use MySQL docker container uncomment code in docker-compose.yml and clear line 9: network_mode: "host" and configure Docker volume for data.
 (I advice to use mysql-connector-python instead of SQLAlchemy)

+## **Testing**

+Requirements:
+ - Main tool for testing this app is the dash.testing
+ - Selenium
+ - Webdriver (for Chrome, Firefox, etc.)
+ A few installation tips for ChromeDriver:
+ First, you need to download the chromedriver file for Chromium (https://sites.google.com/a/chromium.org/chromedriver/home).
+ Add this file to your PATH (like: export PATH="/home/user/driver_path/:$PATH").
+And now type --webdriver Chrome parametr for pytest: $pytest --webdriver Chrome tests.py

 ## **Session keeper**